-1. Non-specified category vouchers will use the following local preferences for purposes of establishing priority.
+- 1. Non-specified category vouchers will use the following local preferences for purposes of establishing priority.
 The local preferences are weighted differently, with the higher number representing a higher ranking.
-Each applicant family can be granted a maximum of one local preference plus the residency preference (if they qualify).
+Each applicant family can be granted a maximum of one local preference plus the residency preference (if they qualify). - 2.
 Weights for each preference are as follows:

-Elderly = 2
+Elderly =2

 Disabled = 2

 Involuntarily Displaced = 2

 Homeless = 3

 Families with Minor Children = 2

 Residency = 1

 RAD Choice Mobility = 3

 PH Special Accommodation = 3

 FUP Youth = 3

-NED+Homeless/Institutionalize d = 2
+NED+Homeless/Institutionalized = 2

-RAD Relocation = 4
+RAD or PBRA Relocation = 4

+PBV Right to Move = 4

 HACA VAWA Emergency = 5